dmgk/portgrep/README.md

 Search options:
   -x         treat query as a regular expression
+  -b         search only ports marked BROKEN
   -d  query  search by *_DEPENDS
   -db query  search by BUILD_DEPENDS
   -dl query  search by LIB_DEPENDS
   -dr query  search by RUN_DEPENDS
+  -oa query  search by ONLY_FOR_ARCHS
   -m  query  search by MAINTAINER
   -u  query  search by USES
 ```